 Which insurances are legally required in the UK?

-- Car insurance UK: All cars used on the road or in public places must be insured, or declared ‘off the road’ if they’re not being used.
+- Car insurance: All cars used on the road or in public places must be insured, or declared ‘off the road’ if they’re not being used.

 - Health insurance: UK residents benefit from free healthcare under the National Health System (NHS), which is generally considered one of the best systems of its kind.
 Some people also choose to take out further health insurance, either through their place of work or a private healthcare scheme.

-- Dental insurance UK: Dental care is available on the NHS but you’ll still need to pay for it.
+- Dental insurance: Dental care is available on the NHS but you’ll still need to pay for it.
 It’s possible to take out dental insurance plans to ease the burden of expensive dental work.

-- Home insurance in the UK: Buildings insurance is usually required as part of your mortgage offer, and if you’re a landlord and you don’t have it, you’re breaking the law.
+- Home insurance: Buildings insurance is usually required as part of your mortgage offer, and if you’re a landlord and you don’t have it, you’re breaking the law.
 While contents insurance isn’t required by law, it can be a sound investment to protect you against the unexpected.

 - Unemployment and life insurance: Life insurance is common in the UK, though not required by law.
 Unemployment insurance does exist but is relatively uncommon.

-- Travel insurance UK: You can take out travel insurance on a single trip, multi-trip or annual basis, and some paid-for ‘packaged’ bank accounts include travel insurance as a benefit.
+- Travel insurance: You can take out travel insurance on a single trip, multi-trip or annual basis, and some paid-for ‘packaged’ bank accounts include travel insurance as a benefit.

 Car insurance in the UK